 Teach Life Lessons from the Biblical Big Picture

-Critical thinking skills are taught in very few public schools anymore.
+Critical thinking skills are taught in very few public schools—even less in colleges.
 Some of the best resources for character education and critical thinking are found in literary fiction.
-The following questions, grouped by topic, are taken from the coming Birthright series by C.A.
+The following questions, grouped by topic, are taken from the coming Birthright Covenant series by C.A.
 Davidson.

 - Biblical Worldview and Judeo-Christian Culture